Erghan/folded-leaflet-js/README.md

 A simple interactive folded leaflet with javascript.

-Doesn't work properly on Firefox and Safari.
+Currently doesn't work properly on Firefox and Safari.